CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel an identification and authentication policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained by the CivicActions Identification and Authentication (IA) Policy.
 This document can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+##### Project

+The Project system owners/managers manage user identifiers by: (i) uniquely identifying each user; (ii) verifying the identity of each user; (iii) receiving authorization to issue a user identifier from an appropriate official; (iv) ensuring that the user identifier is issued to the intended party; (v) disabling user identifier after a reasonable period of inactivity as documented in its security procedures; and (vi) archiving user identifiers.
+Project reviews and updates this policy as necessary.

 ### IA-2: Identification And Authentication (Organizational Users)

 ```text